lextiz/py-strace2pcap/README.md

 * `--seed-http2` injects the HTTP/2 client preface and minimal SETTINGS/ACK
   frames before the first payload so Wireshark enables the HTTP/2 dissector automatically.
-* `--seed-grpc` (requires `--seed-http2`) adds a small HEADERS frame on stream 1 with gRPC-friendly pseudo-headers so the gRPC dissector activates even when the real request headers were not captured.
+* `--seed-grpc` (requires `--seed-http2`) controls optional gRPC bootstrapping.
+  Seeding is disabled by default.
+  Use `--seed-grpc auto` (or simply `--seed-grpc`) to inject the HEADERS frame only after the parser sees real evidence of gRPC traffic (HTTP/2 DATA frames with the five-byte gRPC prefix or HEADERS mentioning `content-type: application/grpc`).
+Pass `--seed-grpc force` or `--seed-grpc force=/path` to unconditionally add the seed frame and optionally override the default placeholder RPC path.

 All synthesised TCP segments include fully-populated IPv4 and TCP checksums.
 Pass `--no-checksum` if you need the legacy zeroed checksum behaviour.
+The converter also keeps per-direction byte counters and logs any discrepancies between the bytes observed in strace and the bytes written to the PCAP so you can confirm that no payload was lost during framing or re-synchronisation.

 ## Link-layer options